Student Story

 National Space Council

-The cohort met with senior members of the National Space Council in the Vice President’s office at the White House.
-The conversation focused on how researchers at USC Rossier use scientific data and analysis to identify and address both natural and human-caused events that affect our lived environment.
-These events often have a greater negative impact on vulnerable communities across the country, including racial and ethnic minorities, low-income groups and people living in rural areas.
+The cohort met with the National Space Council in the Vice President’s office at the White House to discuss the current work and priorities of the Administration.
+Dr. Quincy Brown, director of Space STEM and Workforce Policy, discussed the various ways the organization uses scientific data and analysis to recognize and disrupt naturally occurring and anthropogenic phenomena that impact our lived environment and experience.
+These events disproportionately impact vulnerable communities across the country, including racial and ethnic minorities, low-income groups and people living in rural areas.

 U.S. House of Representatives